stevemar/testing-images/README.md

 The repo has a few files in the `/images` directory, and we want to test if they'll be deleted in a PR.

-`pic1.png` is a reference to the first, so keep that one around.

-`pic3.png` should be kept around now...

 > Test change